 A tailored approach

-If I were a 50 year old caucasian, obese male who smoked with longstanding reflux symptoms I would seek a gastroscopy to screen for Barrett’s oesophagus.
-If my specialist found 9cm of long segment non-dysplastic Barrett’s (>3cm) then I would want my pathology slides reviewed for a second opinion from an expert GI pathologist.
-I would then want to be put in a Barrett’s surveillance program and have gastroscopy every 3-5 years.
-The benefit of PPIs or aspirin to prevent oesophageal adenocarcinoma is questionable and I would not take them unless I needed them for symptom control.
+For example: if I were a 50 year old caucasian, obese (BMI>30) male who smoked with longstanding reflux symptoms, I would seek a gastroscopy to screen for Barrett's oesophagus.
+If my specialist found 9cm [ie. 'long segment' (>3cm)] non-dysplastic Barrett’s then I would want my pathology slides reviewed and the diagnosis confirmed by a second expert GI pathologist.
+I would then want to be put in a Barrett's surveillance program and have gastroscopy every 3-5 years.
+The benefit of PPIs or aspirin to prevent oesophageal adenocarcinoma is questionable and I would only take PPIs for symptom control.

 Endoscopic screening and surveillance is not without costs and risks.
-Studies have shown that a diagnosis of Barrett’s esophagus causes psychological stress, has a negative effect on quality of life, and results in higher premiums for health and life insurance.
-If I were female without a family history of oesophageal cancer and on gastroscopy my specialist suspected the commoner short segment Barrett’s (only <3cm) then I would not want to know nor have biopsies taken to confirm this diagnosis.
+Studies have shown that a diagnosis of Barrett's oesophagus causes psychological stress, has a negative effect on quality of life, and results in higher premiums for health and life insurance.
+If I were female without without a family history of oesophageal cancer and on gastroscopy my specialist suspected the commoner short segment Barrett’s (only <3cm) then I would not want to know nor have biopsies taken to confirm this diagnosis.
 This reflects a comfort level with uncertainty and very low risk of oesophageal cancer.
-Statistically I am likely to be a “safe Barrett’s” where the diagnosis brings unnecessary anxiety and gastroscopies every two to five years for little gain.”
+Statistically, in this second scenario, I am likely to be a “safe Barrett’s” where the diagnosis brings unnecessary anxiety and gastroscopies every two to five years for little gain.”

 Clearly different people deal with life’s risks in different ways.
 In the future, we hope to be able to pick with certainty “safe Barrett’s” from “high risk Barrett’s” patients, reassure them and send them away.
 While we await that time, how doctors manage Barrett’s is very individual.
 Despite all, most doctors recommend and most patients still choose regular surveillance gastroscopies even with the low risk short segment Barrett’s.